Creativity may be key to healthy aging. Here are ways to stay inspired.

 Generating ideas is one part of the creativity equation, but knowledge is required to identify the ones that will work.
 Here, some older people thrive.
 Even if mental speed declines, a person’s base of knowledge is well-preserved as it expands over time, enabling greater intuition and pattern recognition.

 “You have more to draw on,” said Nye, who thinks her creativity improved in her 60s.
 Anita Archer, a 74-year-old Oregonian and education researcher who has designed groundbreaking curriculums for 54 years, agrees.
 “You collect information, and then you create beyond that.”
 Kaufman, the psychologist, points to Clint Eastwood’s lifelong moviemaking. “ ‘Unforgiven’ was a statement about westerns that a 25-year-old movie director couldn’t make.”
+[Don’t want to retire?
+Here’s how to maintain a fulfilling career into your 80s and beyond.]

+[Don’t want to retire?
+Here’s how to maintain a fulfilling career into your 80s and beyond.]

 But knowledge doesn’t spawn creativity if it’s sealed in a vacuum.
-Psychologists find that “cross-training” is important; very successful opera composers, for example, experiment with non-operatic genres to make their compositions more unique.
+Psychologists find that “cross-training” is important; successful opera composers, for example, experiment with non-operatic genres to make their compositions more unusual.
 And especially creative scientists pursue multiple lines of research within an area.

-Likewise, forming atypical collaborations may push your preconceptions, enhancing creativity whether with lab experiments or home cooking recipes.
-But straying too much could be detrimental.
+Likewise, forming atypical collaborations may push your preconceptions, enhancing creativity, whether with lab experiments or home cooking recipes.
+But straying far could be detrimental.
 Bruce Weinberg, an economist at Ohio State, found that economists who won the Nobel Prize later in life were creative synthesizers of information they accumulated in one area over a long time.
-“If you’re jumping around,” Weinberg told me, “there’s less opportunity to do that.”
+“If you’re jumping around,” Weinberg said, “there’s less opportunity to do that.”

 Meditate